- Center for Robert Penn Warren Studies

 - Junior: gives an opportunity for student to have taken more major courses, thereby bringing more course-related skills to the internship setting.

-- Senior: functions as a type of "capstone" to students' undergraduate experience, where they can apply nearly all major courses to the internship and then use the internship to inform decisions about post-graduations employment.
+- Senior: functions as a type of "capstone" to students' undergraduate experience, where they can apply nearly all major courses to the internship and then use the internship to inform decisions about post-graduation employment.

 Internships are normally completed during the academic year (fall and spring semesters).
 In some cases, it is possible to arrange an internship for one of the summer terms; however, it is essential to talk to Dr. Jones well in advance if you are considering a summer placement.